 In this way, teachers develop equitable discourse moves through engaging in and unpacking meaningful discussions.
 They work together to explain the skeleton of the units, and how parts of each lesson can inform instruction.
 Together, we use their stories of success and challenges to break lessons down into usable parts, and build the language and skills for engaging in accurate formative assessment of student learning using Learning Performances, "figuring-out" statements, "look-fors" and evidence statements.

 There are two final artifacts of the PL session.
 One is the physical artifact that the students build to culminate the unit as a summation of their investigations into the driving question; the other is a model of students' developmental progression in three-dimensional learning throughout the unit.
-With these end goals in mind, teachers are able to reflect and build a sensemaking approach for understanding all of the teacher-facing materials of ML-PBL and how to use and interpret both the formative and summative assessments.
+With these end goals in mind, teachers are able to reflect and build a sensemaking approach for understanding all of the teacher-facing materials of the ML-PBL curriculum and how to use and interpret both the formative and summative assessments.

 For information, please Contact Us.